-- 7 Select the Brother NetBIOS Port (the port name you assigned in step 6 of the "Installing the Brother NetBIOS Port Monitor" section and press Next. - 8 Enter any desired name for the Brother printer and press Next.
+- 4 Select Local Printer when you are asked how the printer is connected to your computer, and then click Next. - 5 Select the correct driver.
+Click Next when you are done. - 6 If you have selected a printer driver that is already being used, you have the option of either keeping the existing driver (recommended) or replacing it.
+Select the desired option and click Next. - 7 Select the Brother NetBIOS Port (the port name you assigned in step 6 of the "Installing the Brother NetBIOS Port Monitor" section and click Next. - 8 Enter any desired name for the Brother printer and click Next.
 For example, you could call the printer "Networked Brother Printer". - 9 Windows® will now ask you if you wish to print out a test page, select Yes and then select Finish.